 In practice, though, home guards would turn their hands to anything necessary to help the war effort.

 Only two months after their formation, at the end of July 1940 the name Civil Defence Volunteers was changed to The Home Guard.

 As soon as it could be arranged, members of the Home Guard were issued with their own uniform and kit.

 The role of the home guard was specifically defence.
 The original remit was to defend the British coastline in the event of an invasion by Germany, although this was expanded to watch over secure establishments like air-fields and factories inland.

 This role was different from that of ARP wardens.

 Who the Home Guardsmen were

-The Home Guard drew its membership from men who were too old for the regular army, men in reserved occupations and young men of 17 to 18.
+The Home Guard drew its membership from several sources: men who were too old for the regular army, men in reserved occupations and young men of 17 to 18.